Stand with Ukraine flag

 Prerequisites

-Hardware requirements depend on amount of analyzed data and amount of devices connected to the system.
-To run Trendz Analytics on a single machine you will need at least 1Gb of free RAM.
+Depends on the amount of analyzed data and the number of devices connected to the system.
+To run Trendz Analytics on a single machine, you will need at least 1Gb of free RAM.

 For CentOS 7: